samuel-huron/samuel-huron.github.io/_posts/2026-11-22-HDR-samuel-huron-supplemental.md

 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
-  - name: Mission
+  - name: Jury
-  - name: Activités
+  - name: Abstract
-  - name: Compétences
+  - name: References
-  - name: Contexte
+  - name: Bibliography

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.